 Deferred output VAT is recognized by the REIT for uncollected billings for rentals.
 This will be reclassified to output VAT payable and offset against input VAT, if any, once collected.
-Others cover liabilities including payables to the government.

-Accrued expenses relates to unpaid administrative expenses as at year end.
+Accrued expenses relate to unpaid administrative expenses as at year end.